marci-pires/WikiHadatac/Installing-for-Windows.md

 If not, you need to install one: http://www.scala-sbt.org/.

-#### SOLR-HADataC

-We assume that SOLR-HADataC is going to be installed in a directory, e.g., '/home/user/solr' as 'unmanaged services', i.e., manually taken up and down by the user.
-For installation as managed service, you need administrative privileges on the machine as well as knowledge about your internal network, like available ports, firewalls and such.
-Follow this link for more information [link].

 ##### What you will need
 1. Java SDK 8+: http://java.com/en/download/ (or use your distribution's java)